craigrmc/alignment/essay.md

 * Increasing levels of cooperation
 * Tool use

 It is unnerving to think about the evolution of language.
 At some point in the past, humans had no language.
 Their existence was more basic.
 No way to convey complex concepts to each other.
 No inner monologue to think through problems.
 No way to chronolical history.
 Then only using basic words to identify humans, objects, and locations.
+Grunting and pointing at each other.
 Attempting to just sit and meditate with no thoughts or words is immensely difficult and unconfortable.
-The inner monologe is on by default and very useful to have.
+The inner monologe is on by default, flows like water, and very useful to have.

 Language is a massive tool for higher levels of intelligence.
 Only after mastering it could humanity move forward, colaborate, trade, specialize, belong to groups.
-Longterm storage of language in books ensures that hard earned revelation are not forgot and remembered across time.
+Longterm storage of language in books ensures that hard earned revelation are not forgotten and remembered across time.
 It is the backbone of modern civilization.

 In hindsight, it is so obvious that training computers to learn language is the secret sauce to inbueing them with intelligence.